What reasonable adjustments can we make?

 We'll also consider making adjustments to make sure the exam is fair for other groups of people.
 For example, if you're pregnant.

-To make a decision on any adjustments you must send us the following information:
+So that we can make a decision on any adjustments, you must send us the following information:

 - Details of why you require a reasonable adjustment, such as the nature of your disability